ni/nimi-python/docs/niscope/class.rst

-                .. note:: Use the property :py:attr:`niscope.Session.fetch_meas_num_samples` to set the number of samples to fetch when performing a measurement.

             :type meas_wfm_size: int
+            :param relative_to:

+                Position to start fetching within one record.

+            :type relative_to: :py:data:`niscope.FetchRelativeTo`
+            :param offset:

+                Offset in samples to start fetching data within each record.
+The offset can be positive or negative.

+            :type offset: int
+            :param record_number:

+                Zero-based index of the first record to fetch.

+            :type record_number: int
+            :param num_records:

+                Number of records to fetch.
+Use `None` to fetch all configured records.

+            :type num_records: int
+            :param meas_num_samples:

+                Number of samples to fetch when performing a measurement.
+Use `None` to fetch the actual record length.

+            :type meas_num_samples: int
             :param timeout: